amarao/duoload/README.md

 * I got it working on my machine (that means, I get apkg file with all my words from my Deck). `[done]`.
 * I want to cleanup code.
 There are multiple warnings I want to cleanup before doing anything else. `[done]`
 * I want to validate it works on someone's else machine and deck `[plan]`
-* I want to support json and csv outputs.
-I found apkg a bit hard to validate, and multiple outputs will be of a great help. `[plan]`
+* I want to support json output.
+I found apkg a bit hard to validate, and multiple outputs will be of a great help. `[done]`
-* I want to support stdout in output.
+* I want to support stdout in json output.
 Trivial. `[plan]`
 * I want to add a proper CI (there is plenty of tests to run) `[plan]`
 * I want to provide releases for all major architectures `[plan]`.
 I never cross-build rust applications before, going to be fun.
 * I want to provide a docker image (multi-arch) `[plan]`